 Vape Pens Getting Bad Publicity

 The headlines of the news stories really are alarming, as they state that vape pen users are "filling up ERs" in certain areas of the country.
-Take a closer look at the stories being told, however, and you'll find out that it's not the everyday weed vape pen user who is suffering from ill effects.
-Rather, the rise in overdoses related to vape pen use have occurred due to synthetic marijuana, not to using a dry herb vape pen or wax vape pen to vape real cannabis.
-Many doctors continue to promote the use of ecig and vaporizer pen units in place of smoking to help patients avoid the carcinogens in tobacco cigarette and marijuana smoke.
+Take a closer look at the stories being told, however, and you'll find out that it's not the everyday vape pen user who is suffering from ill effects.
+Rather, the rise in overdoses related to vape pen use have occurred due to synthetic herbs, not to using a dry herb vape pen or wax vape pen.
+Many doctors continue to promote the use of ecig and vaporizer pen units in place of smoking to help patients avoid the carcinogens in tobacco cigarette and herbal smoke.

 Understanding the Problem

 So just what is the drug that's giving the vaporizer pen a bad reputation?
-Synthetic marijuana, also called K2, spice, and many other names, is a mixture of chemicals, incense, and some plant parts that is produced to affect the body similarly to natural THC found in the marijuana plant.
-In many parts of the country, synthetic marijuana is very cheap and easy to purchase.
-The trouble with synthetic marijuana is that it really isn't marijuana at all.
-It's actually 100 times more intoxicating than weed and very likely to produce serious side effects.
+Synthetic drugs, also called K2, spice, and many other names, is a mixture of chemicals, incense, and some plant parts that is produced to affect the body similarly to natural THC found in the illegal drug plants.
+In many parts of the country, synthetic herbs is very cheap and easy to purchase.
+It's actually 100 times more intoxicating than illegal drugs and very likely to produce serious side effects.

 The Dangers of a Vape Pen Combined with K2